psdkiajhn/OF-Terminal-File/README.md

 > if you see a sudo error without using any argument, it mean `file_types.json` in `/usr/OF/` is deleted, you must to use sudo to make it again

 > [!WARNING]
-> "Please use sudo" 🟰 command need to change something in /usr/ folder and need sudo
+> "Please use sudo" 🟰 command need to change something in /usr/ folder and need sudo\n
-> "You can't use verbose and quiet together" 🟰 using `-v` and `-q` in the same command
+> "You can't use verbose and quiet together" 🟰 using `-v` and `-q` in the same command\n
-> "'/usr/OF/file_types.json' file has been deleted!" 🟰 type file has been deleted and OF must to make it again
+> "'/usr/OF/file_types.json' file has been deleted!" 🟰 type file has been deleted and OF must to make it again\n

 # Installtion